Catholic Pilgrimage Sites Worldwide

 Poland • Europe

-Zakopane serves as a spiritual gateway to the Tatra Mountains, featuring the National Shrine of Our Lady of Fatima, built as a votive offering after the 1981 assassination attempt on Pope John Paul II.
+The National Shrine of Our Lady of Fatima at Krzeptówki, built in thanksgiving after the 1981 attempt on John Paul II's life.

 Zapopan